 Blue Letter Bible Online Bibles and study tools

-Center for New Testament Restortation Contains a large collection of computer-generated texts of various manuscripts with an aim toward accuracy.
+Center for New Testament Restoration Contains a large collection of computer-generated texts of various manuscripts with an aim toward accuracy.
 Of strong interest are the comparison charts of both ancient manuscripts and various composite texts.

 Christian Classics Ethereal Library An extensive collection of public domain books.

-English Bible History A history of the English translations of the Bible, including a time line.
+English Bible History A history of the English translations of the Bible, including a timeline.